 Some loyalty clubs pay customers for their repeat patronage.
 They say to customers: "Every Nth purchase with us will be free."
-These can include punch cards at a coffee shop, and frequent flier accounts with airlines.
+These can include punch cards at a coffee shop.

 These clubs generally do not involve the collection, use, or sale of personal information.
 So the CCPA does not affect them.